Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 <summary>

 ## Conestoga Community Career Centre
-## Employment Ontario (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG)
+## Integrated Employment Services, Employment Ontario, EmployNext
-→ELMIRA, KITCHENER, NEW HAMBURG, RURAL WELLINGTON, WATERLOO, WELLESLEY, WILMOT
+→ WATERLOO, KITCHENER, NEW HAMBURG, ELMIRA, RURAL WELLINGTON, WELLESLEY, WILMOT
 www.conestogac.on.ca/career-centre

 </summary>

 #### What:
-Employment services are available to anyone seeking employment, career planning support, and training opportunities.
-Our experienced staff can open doors to help find the right fit for employment and training.
-Appointments are available virtually and in person at the Centres.
-Please inquire about the availability of in-person appointments.
+As part of Conestoga’s Talent Hub, the Community Career Centre provides employment services to community members for job search, career planning support, and training opportunities.
+Our experienced staff can open doors to help find the right fit for employment and training in line with the current labour market’s demands.

-> The staff are very supportive of your goals and help you find the best possible way to achieve those goals, short-term and long-term.
-I would highly recommend the Conestoga Career Centre to anyone who is in need of Career help.
->
-> – A successful job seeker, Jess

-Employment Ontario (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG).
-- Connections to employers with monthly employer showcases
+##### Services Include:
 - Individualized Job Search and Resume Assistance
+- Career Planning and Advisement
+- Connections to employers
-- Resource Centre and Virtual Job Board (MyCareer)
+- Access to our Resource Centre and Virtual Job Board (MyCareer)
-- Workplace Certifications relevant to today’s labour market
+- Referrals for Workplace Certifications relevant to today’s labour market
 - Better Jobs Ontario Funding Information and Application Support
 - Financial Incentives may be available for eligible employers and Job Seekers
-- Career Planning and Advisement
-- Access Conestoga’s exclusive online job posting service
-- Internationally Trained Immigrant Advisement
+- Internationally Trained Immigrant Advisement & Credential Assessment
 - Post-Secondary Education Program Information/Registration
-- Apprenticeship financial incentives
+- Trade/Apprenticeship financial incentives Information
+- Canada Ontario Job Grant for Employers
 #### Who:
-For ages 15+ years

-Services are available to everyone including individual job seekers and employers – at no cost.
-Canada Ontario Job Grant is an employer driven training program for employers seeking financial support for training new hires or existing employees.

-Employer Services please contact employerscareercentre@conestogac.on.ca
+Job seekers and Employers looking to hire or access the Canada Ontario Job Grant
 #### When:
-##### Doon
-- Monday ‒ Friday at 8:30am‒4:30pm
-- Evening appointments until 6:00pm available upon request
-- Virtual and in-person appointments available

-##### Waterloo
-- Monday ‒ Friday at 8:30am‒4:30pm (in-person)
+Monday – Friday at 8:30am–4:30pm*

-- Virtual and in-person appointments available (Monday ‒ Friday)
+ \* Please contact us in advance to schedule an appointment.
 #### Where:
-**Kitchener/Doon Campus**
+**Kitchener**
-Conestoga Career Centre, Welcome Centre
+Doon Campus Welcome Centre
 299 Doon Valley Drive

-Free parking
+**Downtown Kitchener**
+Downtown Kitchener Campus Talent Hub
+49 Frederick Street

 **Waterloo**
-332 Marsland Drive, 2nd Floor
+332 Marsland Drive, 2nd floor
-Free parking available on site

-Services in New Hamburg, Elmira, Wilmot and Wellesley: call for details
+**New Hamburg**, **Elmira**, **Wilmot** and **Wellesley** contact us for details and to schedule an appointment
 #### Ask For:
-Contact Career Centre Staff
-(519) 885-0300 ext.
-5226
+For information or to access the Community Career Centre, contact staff at (519) 885-0300 ext.
+5226 or waterloocareercentre@conestogac.on.ca

+For information other Talent Hub Employer or Student employment services at Conestoga, contact Talenthub@conestogac.on.ca

+Appointments are available virtually and in person.
+Please inquire about appointment availability

 </details>